jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/billing/billing.rst

 Balance details
 ===============

-Balance details page represents details related to account events activities that impact the account balance and the account counters (f.e.: envelopes quantity left, mailboxes quantity can be created and etc.(each counter depends on tariff configuration))
+Balance details page represents details related to account events activities that impact the account balance and the account counters (f.e.: envelopes quantity left, mailboxes quantity can be created and etc.(each counter depends on plan configuration))

 .. image:: pic_billing/balanceDetailsPage.png
    :width: 400